-Pounce is a two-day, virtual conference on the application, theory, and current research in cat behavior and training.
+“Pounce!
+2022” is a two-day, virtual conference featuring 12 speakers presenting on their current research, theory, and application in cat behavior and training.

-Professionals working with cats, dogs, in shelters, and in rescues will find rich resources on working effectively with the often-overlooked member of the household.
+Professionals working with cats in shelters, rescues, veterinary practices, homes, training and consulting businesses, and beyond will encounter a wealth of resources on working effectively with the often-overlooked member of the household.

 Each presentation is approximately 1 hour in length and will be followed with a live 30 minute Q&A session with the speaker.

 Click the “About Your Instructor” tab for talk descriptions and instructor information.

 9:00 AM – Human-Directed Aggression (Beth Adelman, MS)

 11:00 AM – Socializing Cats of All Temperaments (Emily Carl, CCBC, FFCP, CPDT-KA, CSB-C)

 1:00 PM – Using an Enrichment Framework to Help Cats Succeed in Homes (Emily Strong)